 3. Convenience and Flexibility

 Batching can be done from virtually anywhere: from the office, at home, or even on your phone if your system supports remote access.
 You don’t need to babysit every transaction—you can push the batch through when it’s convenient.
+If you choose to batch manually, you have more control over the timing and contents of each batch, which is especially useful for transactions with unique or irregular payment needs.

 The Downside of Poor Batching Habits